 What does the Bible say on the subject?
 A lot!

 “A patient man has great understanding, but a quick-tempered man displays folly” (Proverbs 14:29).

 “A fool gives full vent to his anger, but a wise man keeps himself under control” (Proverbs 29:11).

 “Do not be quickly provoked in your spirit, for anger resides in the lap of fools” (Ecclesiastes 7:9).

-Those verses (and many others like them) tell us giving irrational vent to anger is not a good thing.
+These verses (and many others like them) tell us that giving irrational vent to anger is no good.

 Anger is an inescapable fact of life.
-But we can make wiser choices, change or improve the way we respond to frustrating situations and circumstances, so as to reflect Christ.
+But we can make wiser choices, change, or improve the way we respond to frustrating situations and circumstances and therefore better reflect Christ.

-My prayer this week – You are the God of peace and wisdom!
-Will you give me a perspective which will help keep me from unrighteous and unbecoming expressions of anger?
-When I do get angry, will you give me the wisdom to recognize it and manage it in ways which will honor you and not hurt others?
+My prayer this week—You are the God of peace and wisdom!
+Will you give me the right perspective—to help keep me from unrighteous and unbecoming expressions of anger?
+When I do get angry, will you give me the wisdom to recognize it and manage it in ways that will honor you?